About Alcohol Abuse

 • Continuing to drink despite being aware of the health consequences

-• Having strong cravings to drink on a daily basis
+• Having intense cravings to drink daily

 High-Functioning Alcoholics